Arab American Heritage Month

 White, gold, and pink text that reads "Celebrating Arab American Heritage Month" in the center of a navy blue background.
 Surrounding the text are illustrations in the same colors as the text of moons and stars.

-Arab American Heritage Month began as a 2017 initiative that only involved a few states and cities, but recognition has been steadily spreading since then, and in April 2021, President Biden became the first U.S. president to issue a proclamation acknowledging Arab American Heritage Month.
+First celebrated in 2017 as an initiative that only involved a few states and cities, Arab American Heritage Month first gained national recognition in April 2021, when then-President Biden became the first U.S. president to issue a proclamation making the celebration official.

-Since those very early days, there have been several waves of Arab immigration into the United States.
-In the 1800s, the first group consisted mainly of Arab Christians fleeing religious persecution and economic insecurity in the Ottoman Empire, from the region that today makes up Syria, Lebanon, Israel, and Palestine.
-This period came to an end in the 1920s, largely due to immigration policies that placed strict quotas on the number of people who could come into the United States from many Asian and Arab countries located within a region called the “Asiatic Barred Zone.”
+In the 1800s, the first wave brought mainly Arab Christians who fled to the United States to escape religious persecution and economic insecurity in the Ottoman Empire.
+This period came to an end as the 20th century began, however, as strict immigration policies harshly limited the number of people allowed into the United States from many Asian and Arab countries within a region called the “Asiatic Barred Zone.”

-New York City has a rich Arab American history in its own right: when the first major wave of Arab immigrants began fleeing the Ottoman Empire (what is now Syria, Lebanon, Israel, and Palestine) in the late 1800s, many of them arrived in New York.
+New York City has a rich Arab American history in its own right: when the first major wave of Arab immigrants began coming to the United States in the late 1800s, many of them arrived and settled in New York.
 In fact, from the 1870s until the 1940s, the center of Arab life in the United States could be found in “Little Syria,” a neighborhood in Lower Manhattan concentrated on Washington Street and Rector Street.
-By the year 1900, nearly 2,000 Syrians were living there, working in nearby textile factories and as merchants.
-It was also in Little Syria that some of the best-known Arab writers of the time, including Kahlil Gibran, formed the Pen Bond (also known as the Pen League) and sparked a literary movement in Arab literature.
-Unfortunately, the neighborhood of Little Syria had all but disappeared by the mid-20th century.
-Plans for construction of the Brooklyn Battery Tunnel in the 1940s forced many residents to leave the area, often relocating to Brooklyn.
-Those that remained were not able to stay for long: the construction of the World Trade Center in the 1960s pushed the rest of the community out of their homes.
+By the year 1900, nearly 2,000 Syrians lived and worked there.
+Some of the best-known Arab writers of their time also resided in Little Syria, including Kahlil Gibran.
+Together, they formed the Pen Bond (also known as the Pen League), sparking a movement in Arab literature.

 Events and Exhibitions